greenwood-suzanne/hot_METS/README.md

 	git fork https://github.com/greenwood-suzanne/crossteam.git

+Or you can copy the /homes/sgreenwood1/crossteam.R file to your own home directory on the comp bio server.
 When you run the pipeline, you will find plots outputted as files in your home directory (see Results).

 # Implementation:
    The pipeline will take in this directory for input and runs through the following major steps: